 Long story short,

 On the other hand, when we think of meat, we think modern-day Whoppers and Big Macs hybrid products, which are 10% meat and 90% “factory gunk”, thereby invalidating the very idea that “real meat tastes good”.
 What is actual meat in this day and age?

 Adding to the moral conundrum, we have the Impossible Burger, which I sampled at Red Robin along with Whiskey BBQ sauce.
 It was touted to be the most realistic faux-meat burger on the market.

 Sampling it I noticed three things: the texture was more durable and rubbery like real meat (which of course I wolfed down in the early 2000s before stopping permanantly in 2008), the food was much more filling than the typical Burger King veggie burger (which doesn’t do much to curb appetite), and the taste was disturbingly close to the real thing – so much that my body gave me a feeling of what I can only call “vegetarian panic nausea.”
-My wife couldn’t even finish hers, because of the realism to actual meat.

 The unique meat-like taste of the Impossible Burger comes from “heme”, a molecule found not only in real

 As a 10+ year vegetarian who occasionally misses the taste of real meat, I can say I liked the burger so much I couldn’t even justify eating it more than once a month.
 Something that tastes that much like a “real burger” can’t be doing good things to my health!

 Red Robins all over the country are offering Impossible Burgers and Burger King will soon join the vegetarian/vegan race offering its own (cheaper) heme-Whopper.
 Just imagine when these bloody burgers start hitting grocery stores someday.